 The main content of this page starts here

-Elm species Rare tree species
+Elm species Elm species

 The three native elm species - Flutter elm (Ulmus laevis Pall.), Mountain elm (Ulmus glabra Huds.) and Field elm (Ulmus minor Mill.) - are endangered nationwide.
 This assessment is primarily based on the effects of elm dying and the extensive habitat loss in the hardwood floodplains and wetlands.